 The 2019-20 Annual Action Plan of the five year 2015-19 Consolidated Housing and Community Development Plan for the Tacoma and Lakewood HOME Consortium provides a consolidated framework for addressing housing, community and economic development, and human services needs within these cities.
 The plan is required by the US Department of Housing and Urban Development (HUD) to apply for funds from three federal programs: the Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME), and for the City of Tacoma, Emergency Solutions Grants (ESG).

-The Community Participation process for the fiscal year 2019-20 submission of the City of Tacoma's Annual Action Plan (AAP) was implemented consistent with goals and objectives of the City of Tacoma's current five year Con Plan (2015-19).
-Primary components of this year's annual citizen participation process actions by the City of Tacoma included: A Notice of Funding Availability (NOFA) for PY 2019-20 CDBG services funding was released on January 25, 2019.
+The Citizen Participation process for the fiscal year 2019-20 submission of the City of Tacoma's Annual Action Plan (AAP) was implemented consistent with goals and objectives of the City of Tacoma's current five year Con Plan (2015-19).
+Primary components of this year's annual citizen participation process actions by the City of Tacoma included:

+A Notice of Funding Availability (NOFA) for PY 2019-20 CDBG services funding was released on 1/25/19.
 The notice and instructions for accessing the application were posted in The Tacoma News Tribune, advertised in a City of Tacoma news release, posted on the City's website and e-mailed to all projects funded in the current program year and those listed on an interested parties list.

 The Human Services Commission (HSC) and/or a special ESG review panel has the responsibility for recommending to the City Council programs that meet the CDBG and ESG priorities for public services (i.e. human services).
 Every two years, these reviewers read and rate applications and recommend programs for CDBG and ESG funding.

 CDBG funds may be allocated to programs that meet one of the Council-adopted strategic priorities of Housing Stabilization Services, Economic Stabilization Services, and Youth Emergency Stabilization services.
 ESG funds can be used for the following program components: Street Outreach, Emergency Shelter, Homelessness Prevention, and Rapid Re-housing.
+There is a cap on Street Outreach and Emergency Shelter as no more than 60% of the total annual HUD allocation may be used for these two categories.